 We believe that effective management can only be achieved through a strong partnership with our members.
 The MIIA Grant Program provides members with solutions for effective risk management, enhanced safety practices, and greater asset preservation.

-For questions regarding MIIA Grants, please contact your risk management manager or Lin Chabra, Program Manager at email@example.com, 617-838-5941 or submit general questions to firstname.lastname@example.org.
+For questions regarding MIIA Grants, please contact your MIIA Risk Manager or Lin Chabra, MIIA Risk Management Manager at email@example.com, 617-838-5941 or submit general questions to firstname.lastname@example.org.

 Rewards credits are designed to reduce premiums in the following fiscal year.
 Members also have the option to leave the credits on account or take 100% of the Rewards credit, in a given year, as a Flex Grant.
 Flex Grants allow members to select risk management products or related services that will assist their municipalities in risk management efforts.

-In the FY23 policy year (7/1/22-6/30/23) members have the opportunity to request an FY23 (based on FY22 Rewards) Flex Grant for related risk management equipment/products and services.
+In the FY24 policy year (7/1/23-6/30/24) members have the opportunity to request an FY24 (based on FY23 Rewards) Flex Grant for related risk management equipment/products and services.
 Members may request only ONE Rewards Flex Grant per fiscal year.